datreant/MDSynthesis/docs/install.rst

 ======================
 Installing MDSynthesis
 ======================
-Since MDSynthesis requires ``datreant.data``, which uses HDF5 as the file format of choice for persistence, you will first need to install the HDF5 libraries either using your package manager or manually.
+Since MDSynthesis uses HDF5 as the file format of choice for persistence of intermediate datasets, you will first need to install the HDF5 libraries either using your package manager or manually.

 On **Ubuntu 14.04** this will be ::